zeroincombenze/tools/z0bug_odoo/z0bug_odoo/testenv/testenv.rst

 For 'product.template' (product) you must use '_template' text in reference (e).
 TestEnv inherit 'product.product' (variant) external reference (read above 'Magic relationship).

+The magic 3 level Odoo xref is a special reference applicable on all kind of data.
+The format is like standard odoo xref with a 3th level which is the field name. i.e. "base.partner_1.name" means the field name of the standard Odoo external reference "base.partner_1".
+Notice:

+* every field of xref may be used
+* TestEnv does not match the type of current field and xref field
+* External reference may one of above (a) (b) (c) (d) or (e)

 Examples: